Novvot

-Nabat (/nəˈvɒt/ nə-VOT; نبات /fa/), also known as navat, navot, kinvashakari, Persian sugar or Uzbek sugar, is a type of rock candy popular in Middle East, Near East and Central Asia, particularly Iran and Uzbekistan.
+Novvot (/nəˈvɒt/ nə-VOT; نبات /fa/), also known as nabat, navat, navot, kinvashakari, Persian sugar or Uzbek sugar, is a type of rock candy popular in Middle East, Near East and Central Asia, particularly Iran, Tajikistan and Uzbekistan.
 Novvot is prepared from sugar syrup (consisting of over 99% sucrose) and can be colorless or range from white to brownish-yellow.

 Preparation

 To make novvot, liquid (water or grape juice) and white sugar are boiled, and then poured to a container with threads or sticks, around which novvot crystals form over the period of three days of cooling down.
 The threads could be made from eggs.
 For flavoring, saffron or (less often) honey are sometimes added.
 The former results in more bitter and golden-colored product.
 Other food coloring substances are sometimes used, which can raise food safety issues in case of the usage of unauthorized substances by small producers and vendors.
 The process usually results in formation of colorless, white or brownish-yellowish rock candy.

 Novvot is 99% recrystallized sucrose formed from saturated syrup.